syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericTextBox/Number-Formatting.md

 ## Compute to Percentage

-The `PercentDisplayMode` property can be used to display numeric data in Percent mode.
+The `PercentDisplayMode` property can be used to display numeric data in percent mode.

 N> The control displays the percent value on lost focus.